badoo/techblog/_posts/2013-10-21-type-checking-in-javascript.md

 type(new Date()); // "date"
 {% endhighlight %}

 So this must be problem solved, right?
-Sadly no. There are still a few instances where this method will return values other than we would expect.
+Sadly not quite yet.
+There are still a few instances where this method will return values other than we would expect.

 {% highlight javascript %}
 type(NaN); // "number"
 type(document.body); // "htmlbodyelement"
 {% endhighlight %}

 Both of these cases return values that we probably wouldn't expect.
 In the case of `NaN` it returns `"number"` because technically `NaN` is a type of number, although in nearly all cases we want to know if something is a number, not **NOT** a number.
-The internal class used to implement the `<body>` element is `HTMLBodyElement` (at least in Chrome and Firefox) and there are specific classes for every element, meaning that the `type` method can't be reliably used to check something is an element.
+The internal class used to implement the `<body>` element is `HTMLBodyElement` (at least in Chrome and Firefox) and there are specific classes for every element.
+In most cases we would just want to know if something is an element or not, if we then cared about the tag name of that element we can use the `tagName` property to retrieve it.
 However we can modify our existing method to handle these cases.

 {% highlight javascript %}
 var type = function (o) {